tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/programming-language.md

 Giao diện website có buttons là event-driven programming

 These paradigms are not mutually exclusive, and many modern languages support multiple paradigms, allowing developers to choose the most suitable approach for a given task.
 For example, Python and JavaScript are **multi-paradigm** languages (ngôn ngữ hỗ trợ nhiều mô hình lập trình khác nhau) that support both object-oriented and functional programming

+## Comparing Languages

+C and C++ remain popular for building operating systems and various other embedded systems because of their small runtime footprint and in spite of their lack of programming safety.
+This lack of safety can lead to programs crashing unpredictably and exposing security holes for viruses and the like; indeed, type-safe languages such as Java and C# have supplanted C and C++ in various applications when the additional runtime footprint is acceptable.

 ## Async